mw66/mustuse/mustuse.md

 >This is somewhat problematic for D, because we have a universal base class, Object, and neither it nor any of its methods are @mustuse.

 His reasoning is logically correct by itself, with the constraint that legacy code is un-modifiable.
-However, his proposal is not very useful because of this constraint:
+However, his proposal is not very useful because of the constraint:

 1. it won't help the existing library code where there is no @mustuse presence today.
-But, these library code are where the programmer want the compiler help most,  as demonstrated by the OP user who brought up this issue on the forum.
+But, these library code are where the programmer
+**want the compiler help most**,  as demonstrated by the OP user who brought up this issue on the forum.
 (This is also why Paul talked about
-Object, although it's not a very good example; instead we can think about std.lib.AbsPath above).
+Object, although it's not a very good example; instead we can think about std.lib.AbsPath example above).
 2. if the new rule have to fully honor the legacy (with deficiency) code, how we can improve for future D?
 Also honoring legacy code, does not mean we should not even check for potential problems.
 Even typically we cannot modify the the legacy code, at least we want the compiler help to check where are the potential problems are; the compiler can give warning messages, and if they are manually verified, these findings should be formally logged as bugs, and be fixed in the next release.

-And if we follow this line of reasoning, it also beg the question: whether one can remove @mustuse in a derived class.
+3. and if we follow this line of reasoning, it also beg the question: whether one can remove @mustuse in a derived class.
 E.g. let ImperativePaths (mutable implementation) inherit from FunctionalPaths (immutable implementation), and the caller can just use the `this` object as the result of the computation.
 Again, this logic is correct by itself, but it make the whole code base brittle: what if the library author decided later one day that s/he want to